tbela99/css-parser/files/validation.md

 const result = await transform(css, options);

-//> found 'InvalidDeclarationNodeType' in '' at 8:13
+// > found 'InvalidRuleNodeType' in '' at 3:1
-//> found 'InvalidAtRuleTokenType' in '' at 13:1
+// > found 'InvalidDeclarationNodeType' in '' at 8:13

 ```
 ------